 DoorDash was launched in 2013, but back then it was called “Palo Alto Delivery,” and there were only eight menus to choose from.
 Today, we connect customers with their favorite local and national restaurants in more than 600 cities across the United States and Canada — but that’s just part of the story behind what we do.
 The company was initially started to help local businesses.
 One of our co-founders (and CEO), Tony Xu (@t_xu), grew up watching his mom work in her own restaurant in order to save enough money to start a medical clinic and return to her roots as a doctor.

-There are countless stories from local business owners just like hers.
+There are countless stories from similar local business owners.
 So DoorDash really exists to transform local communities and to enable new ways of working, earning, and living.
 We believe in delivering good by connecting people and possibility.
 Our latest initiative, Project DASH, takes the idea of delivering good to the next level — we’ve partnered with Feeding America to help fight hunger and address the problem of food waste.

 What does a typical workday look like for you?